catalystneuro/ndx-spatial-transformation/README.md

-# ndx-rigid-transformation Extension for NWB
+# ndx-spatial-transformation Extension for NWB

-An extension to store data on rigid transformation
+An extension to store data on spatial transformation

 ## Installation